 - Perform routine maintenance on delivery vehicles, such as monitoring fluid levels and replenishing fuel.

 - Deliver messages and items, such as newspapers, documents, and packages, between establishment departments, and to other establishments and private homes.

-When polled, Couriers and Messengers say the following skills are most frequently used in their jobs:
+Couriers and Messengers state the following job skills are important in their day-to-day work.

 Time Management: Managing one’s own time and the time of others.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.